Images courtesy of Pixar

 One billion assets: How Pixar’s Lightspeed team tackled Coco’s complexity

 Since its breakthrough work on Toy Story more than 22 years ago, Disney’s Pixar has been a mainstay and leading light in the world of CGI.
 Producing blockbuster after blockbuster, the California-based studio has consistently redefined and pushed the boundaries of computer animation.
+One such success was Coco, Pixar’s 2017 tale of a boy’s journey into the fictional Land of the Dead.
+The film won the Academy Award for Best Animated Feature, and Best Animated Film at the BAFTAs.

 Renee Tam (RT): “I’ve been at Pixar for around 12 years, and have been on the Lightspeed team since we created Brave (released in 2012).
-Quite a lot of people, even internally, don’t really know what we do—but we’re basically a global team solving technical problems regarding lighting.
+Quite a lot of people, even internally, don’t really know what we do — but we’re basically a global team solving technical problems regarding lighting.

-“Sometimes we’ll be researching and developing new tools, or dealing with the performance of the show—usually focusing on the end of the pipeline, but also helping upstream as much as we can, for efficiency and optimisation.”
+“Sometimes we’ll be researching and developing new tools, or dealing with the performance of the show — usually focusing on the end of the pipeline, but also helping upstream as much as we can, for efficiency and optimisation.”

 Lightspeed

-FT: Why was Coco such a complex project?
+Why was Coco such a complex project?

-RT: “We had a tonne of lights—the most we’ve ever had, in fact.
+RT: “We had a tonne of lights — the most we’ve ever had, in fact.
 There were 8.7 million lights, 27 million objects and 200 million shading points, with 1 billion file assets.

-“One of my team’s key responsibilities is to look at how we make all of this work for the artists on these projects—we want them to be able to focus on the art, not the technicalities.
+“One of my team’s key responsibilities is to look at how we make all of this work for the artists on these projects — we want them to be able to focus on the art, not the technicalities.

-“Coco was especially complex as the movie has two completely separate worlds—the Land of the Living and the Land of the Dead.
+“Coco was especially complex as the movie has two completely separate worlds —t he Land of the Living and the Land of the Dead.
 Usually, you have one giant setting for the whole movie; one set of characters.
 It makes optimisation more straightforward.

 “But, with Coco, there was two of everything.
-Miguel, the main character, even had three iterations—one living, one dead, and one in transition.
+Miguel, the main character, even had three iterations — one living, one dead, and one in transition.
 And we had things like the Marigold Bridge that were intricate and needed a lot of attention to detail.

-“There were a lot of new things we’d never seen or done before—the towers in the Land of the Dead, for example.
+“There were a lot of new things we’d never seen or done before — the towers in the Land of the Dead, for example.
 The ones you see in the background are completely modelled, not just painted.
 You can literally fly the camera around the scene and zoom in and out and see all the intricate detail.
 Technically, it was very ambitious.”

 Lightspeed

-FT: How did that impact Lightspeed’s work?
+How did that impact Lightspeed’s work?

 RT: “One of the biggest challenges was making the whole thing processable through our current CPU and memory.
 When we first started rendering, we just let the computer run to see how long it would take, and it was taking 1,000 hours per frame for the towers.
 That’s something like 3,000 years of computer cycles to finish the render, so 70 years to render the movie.